Rushland Boy here, and we continue now with the Trump press conference.

 But now they're dealing with a president who's this way.

-And in their protected little snowflake world, everywhere they've been in their lives, governed and documented by political correctness, they just they're shocked.
+And in their protected little snowflake world, everywhere they've been in their lives, governed and documented by political correctness, they just, they're shocked.

 Like, can you imagine literally believing that what you do and who you are is above criticism?

-And yet you get to not only criticize people, you get to destroy them.
+And yet, you get to not only criticize people, you get to destroy them.

-If you're in the media, you can criticize anybody, you can destroy anybody, you can fake news, you can make it up, but let somebody criticize you, and that's the greatest offense, and that is an offense to the Constitution.
+If you're in the media, you can criticize anybody, you can destroy anybody, you can do fake news, you can make it up, but let somebody criticize you, and that's the greatest offense, and that is an offense to the Constitution.

-Jim Acosta of CNN said, aren't you undermining the First Amendment by calling what we do fake news?
+Jim Acosta of CNN said, Aren't you undermining the First Amendment by calling what we do fake news?

 And I'm looking at the TV.

-So Mr. Acosta, if anybody's undermining anybody, it's you and your cohorts undermining the whole concept of news and media.
+So, Mr. Acosta, if anybody's undermining anybody, it's you and your cohorts undermining the whole concept of news and media.

 Okay, a brief break.

-You'll have more of your turn at this, and we get back.
+You'll have more of your turn at this and we get back.

-Donna in Frederick, Maryland, your next.
+Donna in Frederick, Maryland, you're next.

 Hello.